3. Using Stork

 specify the new account parameters.
 Some fields have specific

-Currently, users are associated with one of the two predefined groups
+Currently, each user is associated with one of the two predefined groups

-when the user account is created.
+when a user account is created.
 Both types of users can view Stork

 status screens, edit interval and reporting configuration settings, and

 add/remove machines for monitoring.